rasha-hantash/golang/concurrentgrpccalls/README.md

 to run
 `docker compose up --build`

-note: in client.go if you change the
+note: if you run client.go locally and change the postgres hostname to `localhost` you will get a grpc context error saying the following "received context error while waiting for new LB policy update" error , this is likely because the ips are located within the docker network